 Plan of Study

 Four courses (12 credit hours) must be completed.
+Only 6 credits of any PBS or NDS course can transfer into our certificate program.

 - All certificate requirements must be completed within four calendar years, beginning with the date the student commences the first course toward the certificate.